Foluremy/Hue-Hunt/README.md

 Create a new branch for your feature or bugfix:

-bash
-Copy
 git checkout -b feature/your-feature-name
-Commit your changes:

-bash
-Copy
-git commit -m "Add your message here"
+Commit your changes: git commit -m "Add your message here"
-Push to the branch:

-bash
-Copy
-git push origin feature/your-feature-name
+Push to the branch: git push origin feature/your-feature-name

 Open a pull request and describe your changes.

 ## License 📄